Downtown Grocery.com

 Wausau, January 8-15, 2009, The City Pages, Cover Feature " Persons to Watch in 2009 (PDF)"

---- Kevin Korpela, Co-owner, Downtown Grocery and Owner, Observatory Drive.com, was one of five people featured in the 1/8/09 issue.
+--- Kevin Korpela of Downtown Grocery and Observatory Drive.com was one of five people featured in the 1/8/09 issue.
 The "Cover Feature" stated:

 "They might be considered fascinating people, or up-and-comers, or spirited personalities.